lonnieezell/codeigniter-forensics/Readme.md

         }
     }

-In your application, you will first need to load the newly installed spark, then enable the profiler like normal.
+Thanks to the magic of `compwright/composer-installers` the files are transferred to your application's `third_party` folder.
+In your application, you will first need to load the newly installed package.
+This is  done easily through the autoloader, but could also be done in your controller with an environment check for maximum optimization.

-    $this->load->spark('codeigniter-forensics');
+    $autoload['packages'] = array(APPPATH.'third_party/codeigniter-forensics');

+Then, just enable the profiler like normal.

     $this->output->enable_profiler(true);

 ## Forensics Logging